TheSkyentist/GELATO/README.md

     2. The spectral flux density in flam units, column name: "flux"
     3. The inverse variances of the data points, column name: "ivar"

-   Based on the emission line dictionary and redshift provided, the code determines which emission lines actually lie inside the domain of the spectrum.
+   Based on the emission-line dictionary and redshift provided, the code determines which emission lines actually lie inside the domain of the spectrum.
 The region free from emission lines is then determined which will be used to obtain the initial fit to the continuum.

 2. Creating Base: GELATO models the continuum as a combination of Simple Stellar Populations (SSPs) from the [Extended MILES stellar library](http://research.iac.es/proyecto/miles/).
 Note, since the continuum models have a minimum wavelength of 1680 Angstroms, there is a maximum wavelength that can be fit with GELATO based on the spectral coverage of the input spectra.
 The redshift is allowed to vary around the input redshift and the SSP models are fit to the region of continuum free from emission lines.
 The coefficients for the SSP models are constrained to be positive.
 Following the initial fit, an additional power law component is added.
 If the continuum model with a power law passes an F-test for its inclusion, it is added to the model.
 The redshift of the continuum model is frozen and not fit moving forward.
 Finally, the continuum is fit to the spectrum in the region without emission lines, if any of the SSP coefficients hit their lower limits (as determined by the TRF algorithm), the corresponding SSP is removed from the continuum model.